Fair Algorithms for Learning in Allocation Problems: The Precision Discovery Model

 Distinguishing between $\C_i$ and $\C'_i$ requires at least one uncensored observation beyond $\m_i/2-2$.
-However, conditioned on allocating at least $\m_i/2$ units, the probability of observing an uncensored observation is at most $\alpha m_i$.
-So to distinguish between $\C_i$ and $\C_i'$ with confidence $1-\delta$, and therefore to guarantee a fair allocation, a learning algorithm must allocate at least $\m_i/2$ units to group $i$ for $k\ln(1/\delta)/(\alpha \m_i)$ rounds. \end{proof} \fi
+However, conditioned on allocating at least $\m_i/2$ units, the probability of observing an uncensored observation is at most $2\alpha m_i$.
+So to distinguish between $\C_i$ and $\C_i'$ with confidence $1-\delta$, and therefore to guarantee an $\alpha$-fair allocation, a learning algorithm must allocate at least $\m_i/2$ units to group $i$ for $k\ln(1/\delta)/(\alpha \m_i)$ rounds. \end{proof} \fi

-Observe that if $m^*>2\V$, then Theorem~\ref{thm:imp} implies that no algorithm can guarantee $\alpha$-fairness for sufficiently small $\alpha$.
+Recall that we used $m^*$ to denote the size of the largest group.
+When $m^*>2\V$, then Theorem~\ref{thm:imp} implies that no algorithm can guarantee $\alpha$-fairness for sufficiently small $\alpha$.
 Moreover, even when $m^*\leq 2\V$, Theorem~\ref{thm:imp} shows that in general, if we want algorithms that have provable guarantees for \emph{arbitrary} candidate distributions, it is impossible to avoid something akin to brute-force search (recall that there is a trivial algorithm which simply allocates \emph{all} resources to each group in turn, for sufficiently many rounds to approximately learn the CDF of the candidate distribution, and then solves the offline problem).
-In the next section, we circumvent this by giving an algorithm with provable guarantees, assuming a parametric form on candidate distributions. {T_{\max}}
+In the next section, we circumvent this by giving an algorithm with provable guarantees, assuming that the candidate distributions have a known parametric form. {T_{\max}}